-'It' is often unspoken in many families.
-'It' could be the loss of a family member ten years ago and the grief that continues to linger.
+“It” is often unspoken in many families.
+“It” could be the loss of a family member ten years ago and the grief that continues to linger.

-'It' could be an affair that is rather kept as a secret.
+“It” could be an affair that is rather kept as a secret.

-'It' could be a past trauma.
+“It” could be a past trauma.

-Unspoken 'its' may feel safe and comfortable now but the silence could insidiously affect each member in various harmful forms—substance abuse, depression, and suicidal thoughts.
-Acknowledge the 'It' for the long-term health of your family.
+Unspoken “its” may feel safe and comfortable now but the silence could insidiously affect each member in various harmful forms—substance abuse, depression, and suicidal thoughts.
+Acknowledge the “It” for the long-term health of your family.
 Seek professional help if needed.

-9. Accept that nothing is permanent
+9. Accept that Nothing is Permanent

+Pain is temporary.
+Stress is temporary.
+Loneliness is temporary.
+Conflicts are temporary.
 Reminding each other in the family that nothing is permanent reduces the rigidity in the system.
-It gives the family hope to change.
+It gives the family hopes to change.

-10. Be together
+10. Be Together

+When a family is under stress, it is common to withdraw from each other.
 This may be okay if a member just needs some space for him or herself but can be problematic when members are starting to feel disconnected.
 Find ways to do things together.
 Because remember, stress is temporary.